 MA law allows a qualifying patient to possess up to a 60-day supply of marijuana for his or her personal medical use.
 The regulations define a 60-day supply as up to 10 ounces.

 What discounts do you offer?

-Patriot Care has instituted several discount programs that will be offered to all patients who meet the following criteria.
+Patriot Care has instituted several discount programs that will be offered to all certified medical patients who meet the following criteria.

 - Senior Discount: A 10% discount on all purchases by senior citizens (65+)- Qualifies with valid Massachusetts issued ID